UnB-KnEDLe/DODFMiner/docs/source/tutorials/JSON_extraction.md

 ```

 - Parameters:
   - **file** (string) - Path to JSON file.

 - Returns:
   - Dictionary containing the class objects correspondent to each type of act found.

 ## Returned object details

-Within each class object in the returned dictionary, there's a pandas dataframe attribute (`df`) containing all the entities from that act type.
+If you extract all acts at once, the returned object will be a dictionary with a key to each type of act.
+The value of each key is the respective act object.

 You can access them by the following keys: